The RunOlga model

 - Clarify incomplete or ambiguous entries during setup.
 See setup clarification.

-- Decompose a Priority into a proposed set of Tasks that you iterate on and approve.
+- Decompose and schedule — turn a Priority into a proposed set of Tasks with owners, estimated hours, and specific days and times, which land in the Planner once you approve.
 See priority-to-task decomposition.

 In Phase 1 she prepares, proposes, surfaces, and captures.
 She does not decide or recommend.

-The fuller "Olga on everything" — suggesting and recommending, recognizing patterns across history, preparing pre-meeting briefings, running the pulse meeting, and guiding people decisions — is on the roadmap.
+The fuller "Olga on everything" — recognizing patterns across history, preparing pre-meeting briefings, assessing whether priorities are realistic, and guiding people decisions — arrives across Phases 2 and 3.
 See Scope and roadmap for what is live today and what is still ahead.